The fascinating World of Bug Bounty hunting - What it is and how you could get your feet wet

 Getting your feet wet in Bug Bounties

-You see, I was so excited getting to know all this stuff, I started teaching myself web application hacking.
-My learning and progress however has been slow, since I have had to juggle between work and learning technical jargon I have never been exposed to (don’t have a background in IT).
-In fact, I tried my hand at bug bounties for a few months between 2019 and 2020 (around 12 months effectively) and submitted around 26 reports (with little success honestly, many were triaged to be duplicates or bugs that were already submitted by researchers).
-It was a wonderful experience, yet frustrating and humbling.
+I tried my hand at bug bounties for a few months and submitted around 26 reports (with little success honestly, many were triaged to be duplicates or bugs that were already submitted by researchers).
+It was a wonderful experience.
 Eventually I started hitting a wall, which I suspect is primarily due to my lack of a deeper understanding of web technology.
-Hopefully, I shall try to up my game and get back to doing bounties soon.

 If you are interested and intend to get your feet wet, here’s my two cents on what you could read, learn and do.
 Its up to you to fill knowledge gaps and keep the learning lamp lit.